2320sharon/Simple_Universal_Geo_Coregistration/README.md

 ⚠️This tool is still under active development and the documentation is unfinished.
 Not ready for operational usage.⚠️

 A simple coregistration tool that uses phase cross correlation to determine the shift to match two geospatial images.

-## This method works by:
+## How it Works
+This method works by initially providing a template/reference tif that will be used as the source of truth to coregister the target images to.
+Make sure the template image does not contain excessive cloud cover, fog, or no data pixels as these will negatively impact the results.

-1. Taking a template image and a target image and determining if they overlap
+1. **Overlap Detection:** Identify if the template image and target image overlap.
-2. The target or template is reprojected to the tiff with the lowest resolution.
+2. **Reprojection:** Reproject the target or template image to match the resolution of the tiff with the lowest resolution.
-3. The target or template has its data type modified to match the tiff with the largest data type.
+3. **Data Type Adjustment:** Modify the data type of the target or template to match the tiff with the largest data type.
-4. If these do overlap and `matching_window_strategy` is set to `max_center_size` a window is created of `window_size` at the center of the overlap
+4. **Matching Window:** If overlapping, create a window of `window_size` in the overlapping region.
+The location of the window will vary depending on the matching window strategy selected.
-5. Both the target and template are cropped to this matching window
+5. **Image Cropping:** Crop both the target and template to the matching window.
-6. The target is histogram matched to the template
+6. **Histogram Matching:** Adjust the target image's histogram to match that of the template.
-7. The phase_cross_correlation function is run to identify the shift within 1/100 pixels
+7. **Shift Detection:** Run the phase_cross_correlation function to identify the shift within 1/100 pixels.
-8. Quality control is applied to filter out shifts larger than the min and max translation
+8. **Quality Control:** Apply filters to remove shifts exceeding predefined minimum and maximum translation limits.
-9. The target tiff is copied and shifted by the detected shifts
+9. **Image Shifting:** Copy and shift the target tiff by the detected shifts.

+# Installation and Usage

+### Basic Setup

+1. **Clone the repository:** `git clone https://github.com/<your-username>/Simple_Universal_Coregistration.git`
+2. **Navigate to the tool directory:** `cd Simple_Universal_Coregistration`
+3. **Install dependencies:** `pip install -r requirements.txt`

-## How to use on a dataset
+## How to Use on a dataset
-1. Create a coregisterinterface class for each image
+1. Initialize a `CoregisterInterface` class instance for each image.
-3. Correct coregister on batches of one satellite type at a time
-- Make sure if your template and target come from different sources that the `target_band` and `template_band` match
+2. Ensure template and target images from different sources have matching `target_band` and `template_band`.
+3. Run coregistration in batches by satellite type.
-3. Run a post processing script to filter out any outlier shifts (function coming soon)
+4. Execute post-processing scripts to filter out outlier shifts.

 ## Settings

-- Window Size: Max size of the window to determine coregistration within.
-Defaults to 100,100
+- **Window Size:**  Max size of the window to determine coregistration within.
+Default is `(256,256)`.
   - This is the size of the region that both the target image ( image to coregister) and the reference image ( image to use a reference to coregister) will be cropped to
   - Make sure that this value is even and ensure that it is large enough to capture important feature for coregistration.
-- Matching Window Strategy
+- **Matching Window Strategy:**
-  -   1.  `max_center_size` : Finds the largest possible window at the center of the overlap. (default)
+  - `max_center_size` (default): Finds the largest possible window at the center.
+  - `use_predetermined_window_size`: Uses a predefined window size, sliding across the overlap until a fit is found.
-  -   2. `use_predetermined_window_size`; Finds the window of window size at the first avaiable location by sliding a window across the overlap region.
+  - `optimal_centered_window`: Finds all the possible windows in the region of overlap then selects the window that is cloest to center and the largest.
+      This is a fallback method that is very slow but reliable.
-- min_window_size : Smallest window size that can be used to perform coregistration default to (64,64)
+- **Minimum Window Size(min_window_size):** Smallest permissible window size `(64,64)`.
+- **Gaussian Weights(gaussian_weights):** Applies more weight to central features, improving focus during matching.
-- gaussian_weights : Whether to use Gaussian weights for SSIM
+  - Whether to use Gaussian weights for SSIM calculations
-   - This puts more weight on the features at the center of the image
-- target_band : The target's band number that should be used to coregister.
+- **target_band:** The target's band number that should be used to coregister.
 Default is 1
     -   Make sure the target band and template band point to the same type of band.
 For example target band 1 is red and template band 3 is red.
-- template_band: The template's band number that should be used to coregister.
+- **template_band:** The template's band number that should be used to coregister.
 Default is 1
-- settings:
+- **settings:**
   -   1. max_translation (float): Maximum translation (in meters) allowed for coregistration.
 Defaults to 1000m.
   -   2. min_translation (float): Minimum translation (in meters) allowed for coregistration.
 Defaults to -1000m.

-- <todo explain rest of settings>

 # Coregistration Result
 - Result of each individual coregistraion is stored in `CoregisterInterface().coreg_info`